na-na-hi/renget/archive/DebbysDiary.md

 Oh!
 Also I got lucky with a raffle!
 Ain't sure what to do with a year's supply of Plain Seeds, but I'm sure there's somethin' we can do with them.

 >Reunion
+Got a letter from Lilac today.
+It's been a while since I heard from him, and I ain't surprised to hear he got in a fight with pops again.
+This time it's real bad, he's comin' down south for a while to let things cool off.
+Probably the same old argument.
+It don't feel right that he's gotta deal with that while I'm here livin' my best life, so I oughta make sure he'll feel welcome.
+Gotta admit, I'm a little nervous.
+We didn't part on the best of terms, but I told y'all all about it before.
+Either he's desperate enough to come to me, or he's forgiven me for leavin'.
+Maybe both, but hopin' for the latter.
+I'll apologize when we meet regardless, I know he didn't mean the things he said either.
+It still hurt hearin' my brother say all that.
+I know we rarely met eye to eye, but we cared for each other when we were hatchlings.
+Family is always tricky, I figure.
+Y'all are stuck with them, and y'all gotta stick by them.
+Momma made sure we learned that.
+If y'all can't rely on family, who then?
+Well, I got Kaz now, but that ain't the case for everyone.
+He sure don't got family to rely on anymore.
+Not yet at least.